Michael Clapp: Personal and later life

 When he was younger Michael Clapp was a rugby football player and a boxer.
 In 1975 he married Sarah Jane Alexander.
 Together they have two daughters Lucy born 1977, Sophie born 1978 and one son James born 1980.

-After his retirement from the Royal Navy on the 7th of July 1983 Michael Clapp moved to Devonshire with his family.
+After his retirement from the Royal Navy on 7 July 1983 Michael Clapp moved to Devonshire with his family.
 For at time they lived at Manor Farm, Broadhempston, Totnes, Devonshire formerly the Manor of Broad Hempston.
 He was a stockbroker and a member of the London Stock Exchange from 1987 to 1995.
 He was a Director of Kelly College from 13 November 1992 to 17 June 2002 and of its associated corporation from 7 July 1995 to 31 December 2010.
 His hobbies have included sailing, shooting, fishing, and country life.
 He is a member of the Royal Cruising Club and when he finally retired he sailed his 28 ft yacht to the Caribbean and back.